okcoders/ok-coders-spring-2015/13-modeling/13-01-intro-to-modeling.md

 Many-to-many relationships, on the other hand, probably require separate collections for each type of object but might not need an intermediate collection to relate the two.
 Why not?

-There is not necessarily an always right way to store data in a document based data based.
+There is not necessarily a correct way to store data in a document based data based.
 The question of whether you should use separate collections for one-to-one and one-to-many relationships or nested data depends on the needs of your applications and your users.

 ## CRUD and HTTP

-If data modeling is the process of identifying the underlying data that your application must represent to the user, of identifying its features and its relationships -- *its form* -- databases allow us to store actual data that comes in that form.

-In particular, databases allow us to perform the four CRUD operations on the data they store: Create, Retrieve, Update and Delete.
+If data modeling is the process of identifying the underlying data that your application must represent to the user, of identifying its features and its relationships -- *its form*, then databases are what allow us to store actual data that comes in that form.
+And in order to support the storage of data, databases will allow us to perform the four CRUD operations on the data they store: Create, Retrieve, Update and Delete.

 We'll see that both SQL and document based databases provide a language for performing these kinds of operations, and moreover, that HTTP verbs correspond to them.
-When we build resoureful routes like we did in previous homework assignments, we are preparing ourselves for perfoming CRUD operations on the underlying data in a sane and consistent way.
+When we build resourceful routes like we did in the previous homework assignments, we are preparing ourselves for perfoming CRUD operations on the underlying data in a sane and consistent way.